-We’d be the first to admit that ‘social media strategy’ just sounds like made-up digital agency jargon but it really does serve a purpose.
+Whilst the term ‘social media strategy’ sounds like made-up digital agency jargon, it really does serve a purpose.
 Well, we like to think it does when we say it!
 The simplest way to explain its importance is that a strategy is what makes the difference between social media ‘activity’ and social media ‘productivity’.
 You’ve probably heard people say (if you haven’t said it yourself!) that they’re ‘on’ social media.
 But what does being ‘on’ social media really mean?
-We like to see purpose; we like to see results!
+We want purpose; we want results!
 Being ‘on’ means to ‘exist’, perhaps to ‘survive’; not to thrive.

 Let’s look at how businesses thrive on social media using a well-crafted strategy.

 The vast majority of today’s businesses use social media in some capacity.
 Whether this is just having a basic presence, driving brand awareness, increasing web traffic or to generate leads, most businesses are investing in social media management (even if it’s just time and effort).
 No matter how much time you’re spending on it, this is time, effort and brain space that could be applied to something else.
 This means you need to be seeing results from your investment.

 Let’s say your business is at point A and you need to get to point B. You’ve identified that social media marketing can help get you there.
 All you need to identify is exactly how.
 Knowing the role social media can play in your business plan takes a reasonable understanding of the scope of social media, itself, and the tactics one might employ to achieve those results (it’s all about the results!).